AnujLoyare/RTL-TO-GDSII/Week1/Day2/README.md

 - General multiplication: Full multiplier required

 This optimization showcases the intelligence built into modern synthesis tools and why understanding both RTL and hardware implementation is crucial for effective digital design!
+---

+*Ready to dive deeper?
+The next workshop session will cover advanced timing analysis and clock domain crossing techniques!*